-And we now have a Cooking with Garlic cookbook that is a compendium of the many recipes that have been demonstrated over the years as well as copies of some of the Chef Demo leaflets that accompanied the events.
+And we also have a Cooking with Garlic cookbook that is a compendium of the many recipes that have been demonstrated over the years as well as copies of some of the Chef Demo leaflets that accompanied the events.

-Here are the 2022 chefs:
+Here are the 2023 chefs:

-Saturday, October 1st, 11:30am: Nalini Goordial
+Sunday, October 1, 11:30am: Nalini Goordial

 Chef and Instructor at the Stone Soup Café at the All Souls Church in Greenfield.
 They recently started formalizing a curriculum for students who want to learn culinary arts.
 Chef Shantie says, “what really excites me, is that teaching gives me the opportunity to share the wealth of experience I have gained from working in the culinary field for over half my life.
 The culinary program allows us to teach knife skills and life skills.
 Our small class sizes and personalized classroom experience will leave our students better prepared to excel in whatever fields they find themselves in.” – Ashley Shook & Kate Wilkinson, WWLP news